- What is the Michigan Good Food Fund?

 We invite interested partners to join us in this important effort.
 Connect with us today

-What parts of Michigan will be impacted by this fund?
+What parts of Michigan will be impacted by this lending network?

 The goal of the fund is to impact all of Michigan by strengthening its food system, driving economic development and job creation, and creating greater and more equitable access to good food for all Michiganders.